+The Company grants stock options to purchase common stock to employees and members of the board of directors with exercise prices equal to the Company's closing market price on the date the stock options are granted.
 The risk-free interest rate assumption was based on the yield of an applicable rate for U.S. Treasury instruments with maturities similar to those of the expected term of the award being valued.
 The weighted average expected term of options and employee stock purchases was calculated using the simplified method as prescribed by accounting guidance for stock-based compensation.
 This decision was based on the lack of relevant historical data due to the Company's limited historical experience.
-In addition, due to the Company's limited historical data, the estimated volatility was calculated based upon the Company's historical volatility, supplemented as necessary with historical volatility of comparable companies in the biotechnology industry whose share prices are publicly available for a sufficient period of time.
+In addition, due to the Company's limited historical data, the estimated volatility was calculated based upon the Company's historical volatility, supplemented with historical volatility of comparable companies in the biotechnology industry whose share prices are publicly available for a sufficient period of time.
 The assumed dividend yield was based on the Company never paying cash dividends and having no expectation of paying cash dividends in the foreseeable future.